kbventures/ecommerce/README.md

 ## What if I have a Conflict?

-1. From within your feature breanch, fetch the latest changes from the main branch
+1. From within your feature branch, fetch the latest changes from the main branch

    ```sh
    git fetch origin main